UCL-Game-of-Stones/Process-Uniaxial-TDMS/README.md

 - **Output Directory**: Choose where the processed files and results should be saved.
 The application will create CSV files and save them in this directory.

 ### Picking Points on Graphs
 - **Load vs Time Graph**: After processing the files, the application displays a Load vs Time graph for each sample.
 You can interactively select a point on this graph, and the application will calculate and display key information like picked load, background load, and the difference.
+After picking the point close the graph window to move on: you will get all the results in the CSV output file at the end.
 - **Stress-Strain Graph (Optional)**: If performing stress-strain analysis, the application plots stress-strain curves.
-You can interactively select points on the axial strain curve.
-These points are used to calculate Young's modulus and Poisson's ratio, which are then added to the output CSV.
+You can interactively pick two points on the axial strain curve to select the linear range of stress-strain behaviour.
+This range is then used to calculate Young's modulus and Poisson's ratio, which are added to the output CSV.
+After picking the two points on the axial strain curve close the graph window to move on: you will get all the results in the CSV output file at the end.

 ### Stress-Strain Analysis
 - This optional feature is triggered if selected and requires additional sample data (like thickness and diameter) to be provided in a separate CSV file.
 The application uses this data along with the TDMS file data to plot stress-strain curves and enable point selection for calculating Young's modulus and Poisson's ratio.